a-li-sa/password-generator/README.md

 Click the button, answer the pop-ups on the screen, and then a password will be written to the page.

+In the screenshot below, an 8-character password "jY4?ZW<+" was generated, which contains at least one lowercase, one uppercase, one numeric, and one special character.

 ![](password.gif)

 ## Built With